Tim Weston Boats

 outperforms two smaller ones.
 Go as hard to wind as a keel yacht—but faster.

 Vortex losses around the bottom (tip) of a daggerboard make up a considerable percentage of the total drag.
 Why have two?
 Combining two boards into one big one means a longer chord, a higher Reynolds number and lower induced drag.
-The board operates at low angles of attack giving a higher Lift/Drag ratio, less side slip, less drag and better steering.
+The board operates at low angles of attack giving a higher Lift/Drag ratio, less side slip and better steering.

 When I relaunched my cat with the new board, it was a different boat—completely.
 I could go upwind like a tractor at angles I’d never seen before—and fast.
 But I could also slow down and still go upwind as good as any keel yacht when the weather got rough.